CygnaLabsOpenSource/terraform-provider-ipcontrol/docs/resources/ipcontrol_domain.md

 ## Overview

-The `ipcontrol_domain` resource manages domains in IPControl.
+The `ipcontrol_dns` resource manages domains in IPControl.

 ## Parameters